cathxrsis/cathxrsis.github.io/drafts/2022-11-31-Undedicated-Systems-Engineers.md

 A sense of belonging

-Last year, Zsolt Sandor started a systems engineering professionals Discord server that has become an incredibly vibrant community for discussing practice and theory in systems engineering.@@
+Last year, Systems engineer Zsolt Sandor started a systems engineering professionals Discord server that has become an incredibly vibrant community for discussing practice and theory in systems engineering.

 Of course, any community comes with the risk of hardening into an exclusionary clique.
-It is therefore imperative that we must identify and
+It is therefore imperative that we must put in place processes and measures to ensure that these communities remain open and democratic and do not develop exclusionary features from shibboleths to outright discrimination.
+Any community must ensure that it promotes diversity and that it takes novel contributions in good faith rather than rejecting them because they weren't developed by someone in the 'in-crowd'.

+The balance between providing a sense of belonging through distinction and ensuring that this distinction doesn't become discriminatory is a tricky one to maintain. @@

 #### Democratisation of Praxis